-Applicant argues that the Judge's adverse decision should be reversed because the Judge did not give sufficient weight to Applicant's mitigating evidence which showed that the outstanding debts listed in the SOR had been either paid off, successfully disputed, or charged off and were unenforceable.1 Applicant's arguments do not demonstrate that the Judge erred.
+Applicant argues that the Judge's adverse decision should be reversed because the Judge did not give sufficient weight to Applicant's mitigating evidence which he contends showed that the outstanding debts were old, that he had taken reasonable steps to resolve his financial problems, and that he has outstanding character references.
+Applicant's arguments do not demonstrate that the Judge erred.